google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 `precert_sct_v2` in the `TransItemList` if all of the following conditions are
 met:

-* The TLS client includes the `transparency_info` extension type in the ClientHello.

 * The TLS client includes the `cached_info` ([RFC7924]) extension type in the ClientHello, with a `CachedObject` of type `ct_compliant` (see
   {{tls_cachedinfo_extension}}) and at least one `CachedObject` of type `cert`.